velas/solana/notes.md

 8. TODO(H): Add incremental snapshoting
 9. TODO(L): Replace root/db/bank by root-guard.
 10. TODO(H): Save last hashes list, to perform cleanup if it was recoverable error.
-11. TODO(H): polish IX docs
-12. TODO(H): Add support of block_by_num state on subchain
+11. TODO(H): Add support of block_by_num state on subchain
-13. TODO(H): get from state account
+12. TODO(H): get from state account
-14. TODO(L): modify meta only for main chain
+13. TODO(L): modify meta only for main chain

 --

 1. Reverted transaction processing